YottaDB/YDBDoc/MessageRecovery/errors.rst

 AUTODBCREFAIL, Automatic creation of database file DDDD associated with region RRRR failed; see associated messages for details

-All YottaDB Components Error: Error occurs during the runtime creation of a database with the AUTODB flag set so it is automatcially created on open.
+All YottaDB Components Error: Error occurs during the runtime creation of a database with the AUTODB flag set so it is automatically created on open.
 This includes automatically defined statistics databases.
 The message is followed with the reason for the failure.

 Action: Fix the reason for the failure and retry.